skuttleman/defacto/README.md

 ## Use with Reagent

-I love [reagent](https://github.com/reagent-project/reagent), and I use it for all my cljs projects.
+I love [reagent](https://github.com/reagent-project/reagent), and I use it for all my cljs UIs.
 Making a reactive `reagent` store with `defacto` is super easy!

 ```clojure